We believe in a world where all premature babies have access to an incubator.

 Jane Chen, Embrace Co-Founder

-Alanna Shaikh, Director of Operations
+Alanna Shaikh, Director of Global Health

 Alanna Shaikh has twenty years of experience in building and leading teams for rapid response to humanitarian emergencies and for long-term development of healthcare systems in low-resource situations.
 She has worked for USAID, International Medical Corps, Project HOPE, the World Bank and Save the Children.
 She’s a senior TED fellow and she holds an MPH from Boston University and a BS from Georgetown University.
 She has lived in seven countries, and is a published poet.